Greece Moments Greece Moments

 Agios Konstantinos Municipal Park

-From the university you can reach the street Filellinon to the Ermou Shopping Alley.
-This is largely traffic-calmed and is wonderful for strolling.
-In the pedestrian zone you will find numerous shops for daily needs, clothing and shoe shops, small cafés and concept stores.
+From the university, you can reach Ermou Shopping Alley via Filellinon Street.
+It is largely traffic-free and perfect for a leisurely stroll.
+In the pedestrian zone you will find numerous shops for everyday needs, clothing and shoe stores, small cafés and concept stores.

-After about 400 m, the massive Metropolitan Church from Volos.
-The interior of the magnificent church is completely painted and a quick look inside is worthwhile.
+After about 400 m, you reach the massive Metropolitan Church of Volos.
+The interior of this magnificent church is completely painted, and a quick look inside is well worth it.

 Volos Restaurants Achilleion Foyer